 To keep this part of your house non-allergenic, then you should clean or vacuum the floor daily, because this is where a large amount of dirt and general filth accumulates.

 Cushions can be covered with cotton sheets for easy, regular washing.
 Or, you could also use a special cover.

 One good option is to choose leather furniture because this type of furniture is the easiest to clean.

 All decorations or living room areas need to be dusted at least 3 times a week in order to eliminate dust and pollen.

-Pets should not get up on furniture, and if possible, they should be kept away from the living area.
-If suffering from frequent allergies, it’s best to see a doctor before making the decision to have a pet in the house.
+Pets should not get up on furniture, and, if possible, they should be kept away from the living area.
+If suffering from frequent allergies, it’s best to see a doctor before deciding to have a pet in the house.